Claude Jade

 Claude Marcelle Jorré, better known as Claude Jade ([klod ʒad]; 8 October 1948 – 1 December 2006), was a French actress.
 She starred as Christine in François Truffaut's three films Stolen Kisses (1968), Bed and Board (1970) and Love on the Run (1979).
 Jade acted in theatre, film and television.
-Her film work outside France included the Soviet Union, the United States, Italy, Belgium, Germany and Japan.
+Her film work outside France included the Soviet Union, the United States (Alfred Hitchcock's Topaz), Italy, Belgium, Germany and Japan.
+She was most famous on television as the heroine of the mysterious adventure series The Island of Thirty Coffins (1979).
+She was also the leading actress in the first French daily soap Cap des Pins (1998–2000).
+Her last role was playing Célimène in the 2006 film Célimène et le cardinal.

 Early career

 The daughter of university professors, Jade spent three years at Dijon's Conservatory of Dramatic Art.
 In 1964 she played on stage 40 times the part of Agnès in Molière's L'école des femmes.
 In 1966 she won the Prix de Comédie for Jean Giraudoux's stage play Ondine, performed at the Comédie Boulogne.
 She moved to Paris and became a student of Jean-Laurent Cochet at the Edouard VII theater, and began acting in television productions, including a leading role in TV series Les oiseaux rares.